 Establish priorities on recommendations for changes and additions.

-Participate in the process of amending theFaculty Handbook and make recommendations to the Senate.
+Participate in the process of amending the content of the Faculty Handbook and related policies, and make recommendations to the Senate.

 Operating Procedures: The Committee shall formulate its own operating procedures, which shall include: